 5) Optional: Open his cranium and drill holes through his eye sockets.
 I inserted 2 red LEDs that can light up (I use 5V, so added a 270 ohm resistor to limit the current.

+6) Stain him with a dark gel stain, and add some cheesecloth to add an extra effect.
+The stain will take several days to fully dry on this material, so do it outside in the garage, as it smells for some time.
 7) Animate him.
 I hook ‘Bones’ up to my computer control.
 He uses 4 control lines...
 One each for the 3 pneumatic solenoids controling the cylinders, and one which directly powers the LED eyes.
 By experimenting, I found that raising his arms as I released his hips provided the best lurch, but I made it look like he was trying to grab the guest by alternately lowering and re-raising the arms.